In the guide

 - information as to how the hens were fed

-There is no legal requirement to have a sell-by date on eggs but it may help you to ensure eggs are sold within the 21 days.
-Where no sell-by date is shown, you should remove eggs from sale seven days before their best-before date.Back to top
+There is no legal requirement to have a sell-by or display-until date on eggs, but it may help you to ensure that eggs are sold within the 21 days.
+Where no sell-by / display-until date is shown, it is best practice to remove eggs from sale seven days before their best-before date.Back to top

 The method of farming relating to the stamped code can be indicated using the wording below, where applicable.
 These descriptions also apply if you wish to voluntarily describe your eggs when selling from your premises or door-to-door: